ganzogo/wayhi/README.md

+# wayhi

+Next steps

+* Move all component CSS to its own files
+* Start using typescript
+* Get linting working
+* Instroduce Bazel
+* Why Vite?
+What are the alternatives?
+* Options for bundling CSS
+* Snapshot tests
+* UI tests

+---

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.